The Big Debate Over Getting the Flu Shot

 - The flu shot does not cover the common cold or simple flu symptoms.
 It covers the kind of flu strains that can kill you.
-Three in fact.
-The A (H1N1) virus, an influenza A (H3N2) virus, and an influenza B virus.
+For example, The A (H1N1) virus, an influenza A (H3N2) virus, and an influenza B virus.
 (CDC - Key Facts About Seasonal Flu Vaccine)

 - What many say is the flu is not.
 Some say they have the flu because they are congested or have a fever, but the flu is much worse than the symptoms of a cold.
 (WebMD – What is the Flu?)

 - You cannot get the flu from the shot.
 The virus is dead and if you do get the flu you either already had it before the shot or you got it before the shot took effect, which can take up to 2 weeks.
-The shot is also not total protection.
+The shot is also not total protection from all strains of the flu.
 You can still sometimes get the flu but usually less severely.
 (Harvard Health Publishing – 10 Flu Myths)

 - Is there mercury in the flu shot?
 Well yes and no. Thimerosal is a preservative and is a mercury-containing organic compound (an organomercurial).
 It is put in to prevent harmful microbes.
 What is used is equivalent to what you would find in a can of tuna.
 However, they are using it less and less so it's not always present and if you are worried you can ask for a vaccine without it.
 (U.S. Food and Drug – Thimerosal and Vaccines)